JackStouffer/Violent-Python/README.md

 ###fping.py

-Python replacement for the command line tool because it is broken on osx.
+Python replacement for the command line too l because it is broken on osx.
 Takes an ip list or a subnet and a list of ports and pings each host to see if it is alive.

 ###ftp.py